fbpx

 Portable Appliance Testing (PAT) is the term used to describe the inspection of electrical equipment and appliances for the purpose of ensuring they are safe to use.
 Many safety defects can be found through visual examination of the electrical appliance; however some issues can only be detected with testing.

-What Is Portable Appliance Testing (PAT)?
+What Is a Portable Appliance Test?

-Portable Appliance Testing is a term used to describe the procedure of safety testing electrical appliances in order to keep workers or tenants who come into contact with them free from risk.
+PAT Testing is a term used to describe the procedure of safety testing electrical appliances in order to keep workers or tenants who come into contact with them free from risk.

 PAT is a process of checking the safety of electrical equipment already in service, or being placed into service for the first time.
 It runs in conjunction with other preventative maintenance measures preventing danger to users from fire or electrical shock.
 PAT forms a component of a far broader health and safety policy.

-Why Is Portable Appliance Testing Conducted?
+Why Is PAT Testing Conducted?

-Portable Appliance Testing, as part of a regular preventative maintenance program, aids in minimising the risk of electrical fires and electric shock damage to those using electrical equipment.
+PAT inspections, as part of a regular preventative maintenance program, aids in minimising the risk of electrical fires and electric shock damage to those using electrical equipment.

 How Is PAT Testing Done?